Payroll Tax

 8. Inform Payroll Office of the new benefit amount by Jan.
 8.

-9. Inform Payroll Office of any adjustment needed for terminated employees before their final pay.
+9. Inform the Payroll Office of any adjustments needed for terminated employees before their final pay.

 Fringe Benefits — Social Club Dues